crashoverride777/swifty-ads/README.md

 # AdMob and CustomAds Helpers for iOS and AppLovin for tvOS.

 A collection of helper classes to integrate Ads from AdMob, AppLovin (tvOS) as well as your own custom Ads.
 This helper has been been made while making my 1st SpriteKit game but should work for any kind of app.
 With these helpers you can easily show Banner Ads, Interstitial Ads, RewardVideoAds and your own custom Ads anywhere in your project

 This Helper creates whats called a shared Banner which is the recommended way by apple to show banners.
-To read more about shared banner ads you can read this documentation from Apple which should be used for banner ads by all providers. https://developer.apple.com/library/ios/technotes/tn2286/_index.html
+To read more about shared banner ads you can read this documentation from Apple. https://developer.apple.com/library/ios/technotes/tn2286/_index.html

-This helper should also correctly preload Interstitial Ads and RewardVideo ads automatically so that they are always ready to be shown instantly when requested.
+This helper will also correctly preload Interstitial Ads and Rewarded Videos ads automatically so that they are always ready to be shown instantly when requested.

 # Mediation